Detector Module

 1. Introduction

-) module is an essential component of the Network Traffic Analysis Toolkit, designed to analyze and flag potentially malicious network traffic.
+The Detector Module (detector.py) module is an essential component of the Network Traffic Analysis Toolkit, designed to analyze and flag potentially malicious network traffic.

 By leveraging heuristic-based analysis, the detector identifies: